wsydney76/laravel-custom/README.md

 * Uses Livewire, Flux, Fortify, Vite, Tailwind, SQLite.
 * Authentication and account management are from Laravel's Livewire starter kit.
+* A 'Notes' feature is included to demonstrate a basic CRUD application with Livewire powered search.

+## Versions

+See extended version of this project with more features and a more complex structure at [Laravel Playground](https://github.com/wsydney76/laravel-playground)

 ## Installation